Get

 What Does a Neuter Surgery Involve?

 Neutering a male dog is a lot more straightforward than a spay surgery.
 Neutering a dog involves making an incision at the base of the scrotum and removing the testes through the incision.
 This incision is often closed with dissolvable sutures, although some surgeons use external sutures.
-Sometimes, surgical glue is used in small dogs.
+Sometimes, surgical glue is used in small breeds.

 If your dog has one or two cryptorchid testes, the surgeon will have to make an incision in your dog’s abdomen to remove the retained testicle.
 It is less involved than a spay surgery but is still quite invasive.
 A cryptorchid neuter is a much higher-risk procedure than the average surgery.
 It’s important to understand, though, that a cryptorchid testicle can still be fully functional, so your dog can still produce pups if the testicle is left inside.